 - Response time: it means the time from when a user enters a request until the first character of the response is received.

-- Memory use: amount of physical memory available to processes on a computer.
+- Memory use: the amount of physical memory available to processes on a computer.

 - Thread counts: application’s health can be measured by the number of threads that are running and currently active.

-- Throughput: rate a computer or network receives requests per second.
+- Throughput: rate a computer or network that receives requests per second.

 - Bandwidth: shows the bits per second used by a network interface.